Tetrahymena thermophila: History

 Since the 1930s it has been known that the species has 7 mating types.

 Immobilized antigens were found in this species were first explored by workers in Ray Owen's lab.

 In 1953, the MAT locus in this species was first described by David L. Nanney.

 In 1982, the group 1 intron was discovered located in the rRNA transcript of this species by Thomas Cech and his coworkers.
 This was considered the first ribozyme, a piece of RNA that can catalyze a reaction, in this case self-splice from a primary transcript without the help of proteins.
 Cech later also discovered enzymatic RNA in this species.

-Telomerase and telomeres were first discovered in this species as well by Elizabeth Blackburn and Carol Greider.
-Later the cryo-EM structure of telomerase was first reported in T. thermophila, to be followed a few years later by the cryo-EM structure of telomerase in humans.
+The cryo-EM structure of telomerase was first reported in T. thermophila, to be followed a few years later by the cryo-EM structure of telomerase in humans.

 The first report of Histone acetyltransferase (HAT) activity was reported in this species in the year 1995.
 The first type A HAT was discovered in this species.